Yonle/nwjs-hooks/README.md

 </html>
 ```

-Loading `hookloader.js` first is important because it installs the hooks before the application begins accessing files and resources.
+Loading `hookloader.js` first is important because it installs the compatibility hooks before the application begins accessing files and resources.

 ## Hooks

 * **fs-hook:** Hooks selected Node.js `fs` operations and resolves filesystem paths case-insensitively.
-This allows code requesting paths such as `Languages/` to locate an actual directory named `languages/` on a case-sensitive filesystem.
+It also restores legacy behavior where unsupported `fs.writeFile()` data values were implicitly coerced to strings.
+This allows older applications to continue using values such as `0` as file data while preserving supported `string`, `Buffer`, `TypedArray`, and `DataView` values.

-* **webrq-hook:** Hooks NW.js/Chromium `chrome.webRequest` resource requests and can redirect `chrome-extension://` resource URLs to the correctly cased path found on disk.
-This applies to browser-side resources such as images, audio, scripts, and other files loaded through NW.js's resource system.
+* **webrq-hook:** Hooks NW.js/Chromium `chrome.webRequest` resource requests and redirects local `chrome-extension://` resource URLs when their requested path differs in capitalization from the file stored on disk.
+This covers browser-side resources such as images, audio, scripts, and other files loaded through NW.js's resource system.

+* **hookloader:** Loads the compatibility hooks and applies additional environment-level compatibility behavior before the application starts.
+It enables window resizing and provides a Linux fallback for `LOCALAPPDATA` when the variable is not already defined.

-## Why both hooks are needed
+## Why both filesystem and resource hooks are needed

-NW.js applications can access resources through more than one mechanism.
+NW.js applications can access resources through different layers.

 A JavaScript plugin may directly use Node.js: